Thursday, December 20, 2012

 Then there's the ol' standard Chili Fries with chili, cheddar cheese, and red onions.

 Others have created their own versions as well.
-Fuzion Eatz has Asada Fries - marinated steak, black beans, cheese, guacamole, and mango salsa.
+Fuzion Eatz sometimes has Asada Fries - marinated steak, black beans, cheese, guacamole, and mango salsa.
 They are not a regular menu item, so they aren't always available.

 Addison's Originals has the Pele: fries, cheese skirt, kahlua pork, sauce.